ryanrasmuss/cp-requests/README.md

 Make sure you build the host objects before running this command.

-If you have to build a request with the following structure:
+If you have to build a request with an embedded key-value pair like adding new hosts to an existing group:

 ```shell
 POST {{server}}/set-group